cgtoolbox/UnrealRemoteControlWrapper/README.md

 ### DataExchange:

-To exchange data between the two pythoh processes, a json pipe is available, or it can be done using printing some data in the standard output and fetch them back using dedicated methods.
+To exchange data between the two python processes, a json pipe is available, or it can be done using printing some data in the standard output and fetch them back using dedicated methods.

 ```python